vblanco20-1/vulkan-guide/docs/extra-chapter/multithreading.md

 ## In practice.
 Cpp since version 11 has a lot of utilities in the standard library that we can use for multithreading.
 The starter one is `std::thread`.
 This will wrap around a thread from the operating system.
 Threads are expensive to create and creating more threads than you have cores will decrease performance due to overhead.
 Even then, using a `std::thread` to create something like explained above with dedicated threads can be straightforward.
+Detailed info here [6](https://en.cppreference.com/w/cpp/thread/thread)
 Pseudocode
 ```cpp